visual-framework/vf-core/components/vf-factoid/README.md

 ## About

+The `vf-factoid` design pattern can be used in a container that has a sidebar.
+It consists of a heading and text.
+It makes use of the `vf-box` element for colour and internal spacing.

 ## Installation and Implementation

 This component is distributed with npm.
 After [installing npm](https://www.npmjs.com/get-npm), you can install the `vf-factoid` with this command.